tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 During World War II, **mechanical and electromechanical cipher machines** were often used as a more secure option to manual systems.
 Some examples of cipher machines are:

-* TypeX and Colossus used by Great Britain.
+* TypeX and Colossus, used by Great Britain.
-* The SIGABA used by the US.
+* The SIGABA, used by the US.
-* The Lacida used by the Polish.
+* The Lacida, used by the Polish.
-* The Enigma machine used by Nazi Germany.
+* The Enigma machine, used by Nazi Germany.
-* The VIC cipher, the most complex hand cipher, used by the Soviets - at least until 1957.
+* The VIC cipher, the most complex hand cipher, used by the Soviets at least until 1957.

-**Symmetric key algorithms**
+**Symmetric-key algorithms**

 Until modern cryptography was developed in the 1970s, **encryption algorithms had always been symmetric key algorithms**.
-This type of algorithm can be found in the electromechanical machines of World War II, but also Caesar's cipher and all other past cipher systems.
+This type of algorithm can be found in the electromechanical machines of World War II, but also in Caesar's cipher and all other past cipher systems.

 Symmetric key algorithms use a **key**, usually, a codebook, to encrypt a message.
 Both sender and recipient of a message have to know the key and keep it secret to ensure the security of encryption.
 So that the algorithm could be useful, the key had to be exchanged through a "secure channel" before the start of communication and maintained secret.
 As the number of participants increases, the secret is harder to keep.
 Thus, this type of algorithm is not suitable for communication between large amounts of participants.